standage/amel-ce-2014-09/README.md

 |   Control   |       208        |      546       |
 |  Treatment  |       218        |      801       |

-  **Note**: The counts for mapped reads spanning splice junctions reported in the paper is less than what is shown here.
-Yang confirmed that they only showed the calculation for a single control and a single treatment.
+  **Update**: Yang has confirmed that the numbers reported in the paper correspond to a single control and a single treatment.
 The Fisher's Exact Test for the numbers reported in the paper produces a p value of 0.09288.

 ### Pcov
-  The ES skipping ratio was calculated for each replicate using the ``example/es-ratio.py`` script.
-These values were then used to calculate Pcov with the ``example/pcov.py`` script.
+  The ES skipping ratios for this example are calculated using the ``es-ratio.py`` script, and these ratios are then used to calculate Pcov.

   The unpaired t test on control versus treatment skipping ratios produces a p value of 0.74836.
 No Pcov calculations are provided for the example in the